 These herbal teas can be added to your dog’s food and may help to settle their stomach:

-Baking soda in water: You can actually treat your dog with simple home remedies.
+Baking soda in water: You can treat your dog with simple home remedies.
 One of which is mixing one teaspoon of baking soda to ½ cup of water.
 Feed your dog with this mixture every 2 hours with a few sips at a time.

 Use Ginger: When your dog starts having bouts of vomiting, try a ginger remedy for relief.
 The carminative property of ginger will quickly calm down the stomach and stop your dog from throwing up.